 Staffbase: What basic skills does an employee experience professional need?

 Mark Levy: The important traits are flexibility, self awareness, lack of ego, and, most importantly, listening and the willingness to co-create.

-Staffbase: What are the biggest goals EX professionals are being asked to achieve?
+Staffbase: What are the biggest goals EX professionals try to achieve?

-Mark Levy: EX is being tasked with increasing employee engagement, decreasing turnover, and, most importantly, improving performance as it relates to customer satisfaction and driving business goals.
+Mark Levy: Increasing employee engagement, decreasing turnover and, most importantly, improving performance as it relates to customer satisfaction and driving business goals.

 Staffbase: How does a company measure something nebulous like “driving business goals,” or the effectiveness of their EX approach in general?

 "Not having adjacent functions treating employees like customers will cause inconsistency in the way your people are set up for success."

 Mark Levy: There are different ways to measure the effectiveness of your EX approach, for example, through the number of employee referrals and the number of employee volunteer hours (if offered).
 These are great indicators of engagement with and pride for the company.

 Staffbase: What are an organization's greatest challenges in reaching these outcomes?

 Mark Levy: Patience is required, as the “research” or design phase takes more input, which many HR Professionals often don't get before prioritizing or designing.